Answered By: Rick Ernest Last Updated: Jul 18, 2017 Views: 123

 Note: Avoid copying individual content items into courses.
-This can cause your course size to increase significantly over time.
+This can cause duplication in your course.

 A best practice is to copy the entire course once and edit the new course for the upcoming term.
 If you have questions about this, please contact the Online Course Coordinator at 843-525-8317.